zetayue/zetayue.github.io/_pages/includes/others.md

 # Others
 - **Keynote Presentation**:
     - Accurate High-throughput Cryptic Binding Site Prediction Using Protein Language Model. *International Conference on Intelligent Systems for Molecular Biology (ISMB)*, Jul.
 2024.
-- **Hobby**: In my spare time, I enjoy reading, traveling, and exploring HiFi audio.
+- **Hobby**: I enjoy reading, traveling, and exploring HiFi audio.
 I’ve also been interested in and trading crypto for nearly a decade.